dangarmat/dangarmat.github.io/_posts/2018-02-17-CSP2018-Fri-Additional-Posters.md

 Problem: data from a wrist health device tracker study involving 500 people is messy.
 How can visualization help separate useful data  from not useful data?

-They had to throw out the first week ([Hawthorne Effect](https://en.wikipedia.org/wiki/Hawthorne_effect)) and implausible values such as 5000 steps in one minute.
+They had to throw out the first week ([Hawthorne Effect](https://en.wikipedia.org/wiki/Hawthorne_effect)) and implausible values such as 10000 steps in one minute (manual entry?).
 They also had to limit to people who had enough activity and didn't just take the watch off for days and days.
 Can see examples of kinds of data errors and variation by day by activity level of participant in above scatterplot.

 Interestingly they appear here to have found a three-way interaction term of predictive worth.
-We generally learn avoid three way interaction terms as they're hard to make sense of both conceptually and theoretically.
+We learn to generally avoid three way interaction terms as they're hard to make sense of both conceptually and theoretically.
 This demonstrates one way to approach trying to visualize such an interaction term to get at the former.
 The slopes by BMI group across gender really are quite similar, though, so I wonder if this implies a two way interaction is sufficient?
 In this case it would be BMI group by age regressed on average steps per day.
 Gender doesn't look significant in terms of slope.

 ![age vs. gender vs. BMI group](/images/threewayint01.png "Age vs. Gender vs. BMI Group")